PedanticHacker/ReChess/README.md

 ### Can I develop an app based on ReChess?

 Absolutely!
-For your app, you can use whichever license, but make sure to include my copyright notice above yours.
+For your app, you can use any license, but make sure to include my copyright notice above yours.

 Your copyright notice should look like this: